extremenetworks/EXOS_Apps/EZ_VXLAN/README.md

 # EXOS ezvxlan.py Application
 ## ezvxlan.py 1.0.0.5

-For Extreme customers deploying a virutal network using VXLAN, this application provides an automatic mapping of certain VLANS into VLXAN VNIs when used with the EXOS virtual-network capability available on:
+For Extreme customers deploying a virutal network using VXLAN, this application provides an automatic mapping of certain VLANS into VXLAN VNIs when used with the EXOS virtual-network capability available on:
-    X670-G2
+- X670-G2
-    X770
+- X770
 ## Application Highlights:
-- Monitors VLAN/port transactions from EXOS VLAN manager.
+- Monitors VLAN/port additions/deletion
 - Automatically creates VXLAN VNIs when vm-tracking creates dynamic VLANs.
 VNI=VLAN tag
 - Automatically creates VXLAN VNIs when VLANs are created with a specific name format.
 VNI taken from VLAN name.
 - VNI is created when first port is added to a VLAN to avoid VXLAN flooding to endpoints without assigned ports